ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 `SAFETY_DECAY` is defined as the maximum percentage tolerable loss in the one-third safety margin of FFG finality.
 Thus, any attack exploiting the Weak Subjectivity Period has a safety margin of at least `1/3 - SAFETY_DECAY/100`.

 ### Calculating the Weak Subjectivity Period
-For more information about this calculation, refer to [Weak Subjectivity in Eth2.0](https://notes.ethereum.org/@adiasg/weak-subjectvity-eth2).

 *Note*: `compute_weak_subjectivity_period()` is planned to be updated when a more accurate calculation is made.

 ```python